_

 The crisis in Haiti did not begin with the violence, internal displacement and gang attacks in February, nor with the assassination of president Jovenel Moïse in 2021, but rather is a systemic and long-standing problem, stemming from the plunder and neglect of a country that has been ravaged by natural disasters and hit by constant economic crises.
 Amid this backdrop, the Biden administration has increased deportation flights to Haiti.
 According to Witness at the Border, around 227 deportation flights took place between 2021 and May 2022, a considerable number compared to the 37 flights recorded in 2020 and the 37 recorded in the first eight months of 2021.
 Witness at the Border reported that, between December 2022 and January 2024, the United States sent one deportation flight per month to Haiti.

-Haitian-Canadian lawyer Gabrielle Apollon, coordinator of the Hemispheric Network for Haitian Migrants’ Rights, told EL PAÍS that it is essential to “contextualize the issue of Haitian migration and recognize it as a problem for the entire hemisphere, which needs solutions from everyone.”
+Haitian-Canadian lawyer Gabrielle Apollon, coordinator of the Hemispheric Network for Haitian Migrants’ Rights, told EL PAÍS that it is essential to “contextualize the issue of Haitian migration and recognize it as a hemisphere-wide issue, in need of hemisphere-wide solutions.”
 “Haitians are fleeing violence in their country and heading to the United States, but they are also seeking refuge throughout Latin America, including Mexico, Brazil, Chile, and the entire Caribbean.
 As this is the year that marks the 40th anniversary of the Cartagena Declaration, there is an urgent need for the signatory countries to recognize Haitians as deserving of protection as refugees,” Apollon said, in reference to the non-binding regional instrument for adopting refugees signed by 10 Latin American countries.

 The worsening humanitarian crisis in Haiti has led to a spike in Haitians fleeing the country, with many arriving in the United States irregularly.
 Although the Biden administration implemented pathways to help Haitians arrive in the country legally — such as humanitarian parole, the Haitian Family Reunification Parole Program resumed in 2022, or Temporary Protected Status (TPS) — the desperate situation on the Caribbean island is forcing people to flee by irregular routes that often pose a danger to their lives.